xljiang/tournament-manager/GroupProject/Docs/TestPlan.md

 ### 1.2 Test Selection

+*Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
+If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 Both white-box testing and black-box testing will be used.
 Test strategy will be selected based on if the tester knows the implementation of the function being tested or not.
 If known, we will use white-box testing; if not, we will use black-box testing.

 In other words, at unit test level, we will use JUnit testing in a white-box testing strategy.
 At integration and system test level, we will use black-box testing strategy to ensure that the system works according to the requirements on a functional level.

 ### 1.3 Adequacy Criterion

+*Define how you are going to assess the quality of your test cases.
+Typically, this involves some form of functional or structural coverage.
+If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*

 Overall, we intend for our system level tests to satisfy all requirement specifications.
 All code and all functions involving calculations will be covered with JUnit testing.
 All use cases and user screens will have either unit testing associated with them or manual testing performed.
 We intend to cover above 90% corner cases.

 ### 1.4 Bug Tracking

+*Describe how bugs and enhancement requests will be tracked.*

 Bugs and enhancement request will be tracked with a shared Google spreadsheet.
 In general, bugs at the unit level will be fixed independently by the developer of that code.
 Bugs at the integration level and above, as well as enhancements, will be aware of by all team members.
 Besides the spreadsheet, team members will also communicate bugs through instant chatting or e-mail, especially for high priority bugs.
 The QA manager will assign developers to fix these bugs either independently or collaboratively.

 ### 1.5 Technology

+*Describe any testing technology you intend to use or build (e.g., JUnit, Selenium).*

 We will use a mixture of JUnit and manual testing.
 JUnit will be used to create automated testing for all unit tests and some integration tests.
 Manual testing will be used for UI related integration tests and system level tests.

 ## 2 Test Cases

+*This section should be the core of this document.
+You should provide a table of test cases, one per row.
+For each test case, the table should provide its purpose, the steps necessary to perform the test, the expected result, the actual result (to be filled later), pass/fail information (to be filled later), and any additional information you think is relevant.*

 All of the integration level and system level tests are shown below.
 Individual developers are responsible for unit testing of their own codes, such tests are not listed.